GVR Report cover Veterinary Anti-infectives Market Size, Share & Trends Report

 The market has a moderate level of mergers and acquisitions.
 Industry participants are attempting to consolidate the distribution channels for veterinary medicines by acquiring other platforms.
 For instance, in May 2024, Pharmacy2U acquired PharmPet Co. to enhance its online pharmacy services.

-The market is currently led by a few players, such as Zoetis, Boehringer Ingelheim, Dechra Pharmaceuticals plc, and Merck & Co.
-Inc. However, the adoption of regional products is very high due to factors like cost concerns and alternative therapies.
-However, due to a shift in regulatory dynamics, many startups are emerging that aim to develop selective anti-infective drugs that can bypass drug resistance.
+A few players, such as Zoetis, Boehringer Ingelheim, Dechra Pharmaceuticals plc, and Merck & Co.
+Inc. lead the market.
+However, the adoption of regional products is very high due to factors like cost concerns and alternative therapies.
+Due to a shift in regulatory dynamics, many emerging startups aim to develop selective anti-infective drugs to bypass drug resistance.

 Animal Type Insights